LiveSplit/obs-livesplit-one/README.md

 - Right click the `OBS.app` -> Show Package Contents
 - Drag `obs-livesplit-one.so` into `Contents/PlugIns`

+## Usage

+### Add a LiveSplit One source

+Click the “add source” button, as usual, and choose _LiveSplit One_.
+In the source's properties, you can choose a split file and a layout.

+### Configure hotkeys

+In Obs studio's _Settings_ menu, under the _Hotkeys_ tab, scroll to the source's name, where you can set hotkeys for the various actions.

 ## Developer Notes

 If you add a new function to `ffi.rs`, also add it to `exports.def` and run